-Former Mozilla dev joins chorus roasting anti-virus, says 'It's poison!'
+Former Mozilla dev joins chorus roasting antivirus, says 'It's poison!'

 Kill your antivirus, maybe keep Windows Defender